McClung joining Warriors summer league team

-The defending NBA champion Golden State Warriors announced Wednesday night they have acquired former Gate City High School star Mac McClung from the Los Angeles Lakers’ summer league squad.
+The NBA champion Golden State Warriors announced Wednesday night that they have acquired former Gate City High School star Mac McClung from the Los Angeles Lakers’ summer league squad.

 The 6-foot-2 guard scored 17 points in 16 minutes for the Lakers against the Miami Heat in a 100-66 win last Saturday at the California Classic.
 He also had nine points, four rebounds and two assists in the Lakers’ 100-77 win over the Warriors on Sunday.